w3c/wg-effectiveness/chairquestions.md

 ## Meeting Related
 * Does your working group run telecons?
 If so, how often and what tools are you using?

+## Existing Chair Training
+* Have you attended chair training in the past?
+Tell us about your experience?
+* What chair training do you think is available?